soneyahossain/hcc-gap-recommender/README.md

 # hcc-gap-recommender

 The following instructions have been tested on Ubuntu 20.
+We recommend starting with a clean Ubuntu 20 virtual machine to familiarize yourselfs with HCC.

 To run HCC, you will need to install both Java JDK 1.7 and JDK 1.8